laconicwolf/SiteKick/README.md

-  -h, --help            show this help message and exit -v, --verbose         increase output verbosity
+  -h, --help            show this help message and exit -v, --verbose         increase output verbosity -snt, --screenshot_no_title
-  -p, --print_all       display scan information to the screen -snt, --screenshot_no_title
-                        Takes a screenshot if no title is found.
-  -pr PROXY, --proxy PROXY
+                        Takes a screenshot if no title is found -pr PROXY, --proxy PROXY
-                        specify a proxy to use (-pr 127.0.0.1:8080) -csv [CSV], --csv [CSV]
+                        Specify a proxy to use (-p 127.0.0.1:8080) -csv [CSV], --csv [CSV]
                         specify the name of a csv file to write to.
 If the file already exists it will be appended -uf URL_FILE, --url_file URL_FILE
                         specify a file containing urls formatted
                         http(s)://addr:port.
+  -u URL, --url URL     specify a single url formatted http(s)://addr:port.
   -t [THREADS], --threads [THREADS]
-                        specify number of threads (default=1)
+                        Specify number of threads (default=5) -to [TIMEOUT], --timeout [TIMEOUT]
+                        Specify number of seconds until a connection timeout (default=10)
 ```